rozniak/xfce-winxp-tc/README.md

 The theme is now based directly from Adwaita to hopefully maximise compatibility and make it easier to fix theme bugs.
 A refactored form of Adwaita from the upstream GTK 3 sources exists in this repo to make it easier to base themes from/fix problems.

 ## Roadmap?
-I don't have a fancy looking roadmap document for this repo - like I said I am just chipping away here and there.
-Where I remember to I have been creating issues for things I will or would like to do in future.
-Most of which is related to theming but it would be nice to have some programs / `xfce-panel` plugins one day as well.
+I don't have a fancy looking roadmap document for this repo - there's too much to list really.
+Essentially, if something was in Windows XP, it's on my mind.

+As part of that, user-friendliness is always a target - besides themes and programs, I aim to one day have a nice setup application/process akin to XP's.
+And perhaps an OOBE if I can figure that out (mostly for the nostalgic music).

 ## Screenshots?
 It's still early days, whilst I do use the in-progress `Luna (Blue)` theme as my daily, it is by no means complete.
 It's usable, but not 'pretty'.

+These screenshots are quite old, but generally reflect the current status of the desktop theme (due to working on things like the Start menu).
+I will be resuming the theming work shortly, so keep an eye out. 😉

 In any case, here are some screenshots of the current state (as of 2021-07-19):